mark-when/obsidian-plugin/README.md

 ### Install the plugin manually

 1. Go to the repo's latest [release page](https://github.com/Acylation/obsidian-markwhen/releases/latest), and download the files `main.js` and `manifest.json`.
-Alternatively, you can download the latest zip file and then unzip it to get the three files.
+Alternatively, you can download the latest zip file and then unzip it to get the files.
 2. Copy these files to your local path `[yourvault]/.obsidian/plugins/markwhen/`.
 You may need to create the folder `markwhen` by yourself.
 3. Launch/restart Obsidian, or refresh the plugin list, you will see this plugin.
 4. In the plugin list, enable `Markwhen` and enjoy!